Ringfort: Agriculture

 Evidence suggests that not all ringforts were farmsteads, but rather that ringforts appeared to have fulfilled a variety of other functions as well.
 The most celebrated example of this is Garryduff II in County Cork.
 This ringfort which is overlooked and in close proximity to another larger ringfort, Garryduff I, has provided archaeologists with no evidence of habitation or settlement, and the pre-eminent theory at the moment is that this ringfort was possibly used as an enclosure for livestock.

-However, this interpretation is still the most commonly held in academic, archaeological and popular debate, although pollen studies and other evidence have greatly modified the traditional view of the dominance of livestock as opposed to arable farming in early medieval Ireland, making it clear that cereal production was much more important than once thought in the Early Medieval period.
+However, this interpretation is still the most commonly held in academic, archaeological and popular debate, although pollen studies and other evidence have greatly modified the traditional view of the dominance of livestock as opposed to arable farming in early medieval Ireland, making it clear that cereal production was much more important than once thought in the early medieval period.

-In industry
+Industry

 Other sites have provided evidence that ringforts may not have principally been farmsteads, but rather had a more diverse and significant role in the economy.
 A good example of this is provided by the large, tri-vallate ringfort in Garannes, County Cork, which offers no evidence for habitation or settlement but provides a great deal of evidence to suggest that the site had an industrial nature.
 Furthermore, the finds of continental pottery at the site, suggests that the site was trading with the continent and/or may have been acting as a gateway centre for similar high status goods into the local economy.
 Both Garannes, and especially Garryduff II, highlight the other roles that ringforts may have had in early Christian Ireland.
 While it would seem that most ringforts fitted the traditional explanation as farmsteads, that should not be used as a blanket explanation.
 A number of other functions for many of the surviving ringforts, such as those outlined above and possibly other settlement functions, still need to be considered.